techacharya/Cources/linux/theory/file-management/file-management.md

     ```

 ### Copying file or directory
 Copy i.e., reate the new file in destination with the either same name or different name and same content as that of the file.
-To copy the file or file's content execute the beloow command:
+To copy the file or file's content execute the beloow command: <br>
 **_Syntax:_**
 ```
 $ cp source_filename destination_filename